trane-project/trane-music/courses/major_scale/lesson_D/exercise_7/back.md

-The note in degree number 7 of the D major scale is C♯.
+The note in degree number 7 of the D Major scale is C♯.